 - who I am as a human person.

-- who I am as a mate, father, lover, friend, employer, neighbor in that order.
+- who I am as a mate, father, lover, friend, employer, neighbor.

 - commitment to life with purpose and long-term goals.